savchenko/windows10/README.md

 Great care should be taken when using commercial operating system with "post-sale monetisation" as a part of its business model.
 Make no mistake as to what is a product and [where profits are coming from](https://www.microsoft.com/investor/reports/ar19/index.html).

-Further, some settings are applied via direct registry injection instead of a GPO import.
-I will just quote Microsoft here:
+Number of settings are applied via direct registry injection instead of a GPO import.
+I can only quote Microsoft here:

 > To turn off Messaging cloud sync:
->
->    Note: There is no Group Policy corresponding to this registry key.
+>    There is no Group Policy corresponding to this registry key.

 # Rationale